roiLeo/oh-my-recipes/content/recipes/banana-bread.md

 ## Why You Need This Recipe

-Banana bread is the ultimate comfort food.
+Banana bread is the comfort food.
 It's:

 *   **Forgiving**: Hard to mess up, even for beginners
 *   **Practical**: Uses up those bananas that are past their prime